terminusdb/terminusdb-docs/readme/terminusx-db/reference-guides/http-api.md

 ### Example:

-Create a database with the following: organization: admin dbid: cowid label: label comment "information about cows"
+Create a database with the following:

+- organization: admin
+- dbid: cowid
+- label: cow label
+- comment: information about cows

 The payload in this case is: